-1.6.1.5.
+1.5.
 The 2015 Act requires FSS to operate in a way that is proportionate, transparent and accountable, constitutes good decision-making practice, and is consistent with best practice principles of good governance.
-This Code has been developed to bring together the core elements of FSS governance, and is updated to reflect FSS's current strategy and responsibilities.
+This Code has been developed to bring together the core elements of FSS governance.
 It has been approved by the FSS Board.
-The code will be subject to annual regular review, and may be supplemented or revised as appropriate at any time, subject to the approval of the Board.
+The code will be subject to annual review, and may be supplemented or revised as appropriate at any time, subject to the approval of the Board.

-1.7.1.6.
+1.6.
 The code sets out the responsibilities and structure of FSS, its decision making processes, and the standards of conduct that will be expected of its Members.